-From there the course moves straight up the hills away from the ocean with a short, teasing par 5- and then a slightly longer, tighter par 5 directly back toward the sea and down the hills.
+From there the course moves straight uphill away from the ocean with a short, teasing par 5- and then down again with a slightly longer, tighter par 5.

 Kawana is not a long course off the regular tees, and has a number of shorter holes- but no weak ones!

 Notable holes include holes 1, 2, 7, 14, 15 & 18- the clifftop holes are special!

 Hole 1- with such a dramatic drop for the tee shot and sea backdrop, what's not to like? (see pic mid page)